HarvardOpenData/HODP-Docs/docs/bootcamp.md

 - All Bootcampers are given one no-questions-asked skip, to use your skip, please fill out the absence form above!
 We'll send you a video of the bootcamp afterwards.
 - If you find yourself needing more than one absence, please reach out to `board@hodp.org`.

-More information on bootcamp projects will be released later!
+## Project Information
+- Bootcamp projects are a chance for you to apply everything you've learned and to answer a data-oriented question (Harvard-related or not) that you're curious about!
+- Some sample project ideas are listed on [this spreadsheet](hodp.org/bootcamp-projects-f21).
+You are not limited to choosing one of these projects--we've complied this list for those of you who may not have a project idea in mind.
+If you choose a project from this list, we'll also help you find the data you need to get started.
+- Projects are completed in groups of **two to four**, if you don't already have a group -- that's alright!
+We'll pair you up with people based on your [project proposal](hodp.org/project-form-f21).
+Please fill out this form by EOD October 14, 2021!
+- A project involves writing both an article and creating a 3-minute presentation for our Demo Day(s) (this is usually a great day involving food and Nick Sinai live-tweeting the event!)
 <!---
-## What is a project?
-- Bootcamp projects are a chance for you to apply everything you've learned and to answer a Harvard-related question you're curious about! (see the first few slides of [this presentation](https://docs.google.com/presentation/d/16TKe5BfSPDdsWhxm4wtApwk7-ruzwFKmoe30mdr3ez4/edit?usp=sharing) for more details)
-- Projects are completed in groups of **two to four**, if you don't already have a group -- that's alright!
-We'll pair you up with people based on your [project proposal](hodp.org/bootcamp-proposal).
-- A project involves writing both an article and creating a 3-minute presentation for demo day (this is usually a great day involving food and Nick Sinai live-tweeting the event!)
 For more information on requirements for the article, see the links in Project Resources!

 <!---
 TODO: Release project schedule